nicole-e-s/Hospital-to-Home-Transitions/AI_usage_log.md

 Routes to affirmation, mild concern, or urgent escalation

 on the left or grey empty area.
-Do not put it on the bottom which blocks the view
+Do not put it on the bottom which blocks the view”

+- “it sould be exactly for phone screen, make the bottom stuff gone, or appear outside of the app design layout.

+Agent: Symptom Evaluator Agent
+Evaluates symptoms against risk thresholds - updates patient state - triggers conditional routing

+Baseline vitals, symptom history, risk factors”

 * **What you changed manually afterward:** I manually directed UI refinements throughout the design process, including page layout and structure, screen functionality and interaction flow, color theme and visual hierarchy, button placement and labeling, banner design and escalation indicators, and stakeholder-specific views (patient app vs. nurse dashboard).
 * **What you verified independently:** I independently verified that the UI was user-friendly, visually clear, and aligned with the intended use case — evaluating whether the patient-facing screens were appropriately simple and non-clinical, whether the escalation flags were prominent and actionable, and whether the nurse dashboard accurately reflected the system's triage logic.